lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 > Squo dobre.

-Squoatish Translation: "I'm fine."
+_Squoatian Translation: I'm fine._

 **Jelsafan0** _(15-Sep-18 04:38 PM)_

-t!8ball Does Iris set her translator to Squoatish so she can talk to him, grabbing a muffin on the way to sit?
+t!8ball Does Iris set her translator to Squoatian so she can talk to him, grabbing a muffin on the way to sit?

 **Tatsumaki** _(15-Sep-18 04:38 PM)_